Teycir/Chuckle/README.md

 - Click outside to save automatically
 - Regenerate uses your edited text

-**📋 Copy Your Meme**
+**⬇️ Download a Meme**
-- Click the copy button in the meme popup
+- Click the download button (↓) in the meme popup
-- The meme is copied to your clipboard
+- The meme saves to your Downloads folder
-- Paste it anywhere: Twitter, Discord, Slack, emails
+- Use it anywhere: social media, presentations, messages

-**🚀 Share to Social Media**
+**Share a Meme**
-- Click the share button (🚀) in the meme popup
+- Click the share button in the meme popup
-- Choose your platform:
-  - **𝕏 Twitter** - Share publicly with your followers
-  - **🔴 Reddit** - Post to your favorite subreddit
-  - **💼 LinkedIn** - Share professionally with your network
-  - **📧 Email** - Send privately to friends, family, or coworkers
+- Choose: X (Twitter), LinkedIn, or Email
-- Share opens in new tab or email client
+- The meme opens in a new tab or email client
 - Add your caption and post!

 **📊 View Your Stats**
-- Click the Chuckle icon in your browser
+- Click the Chuckle icon
 - Click the "📊 Stats" tab
 - See your meme creation statistics:
   - Total memes created
-  - Favorites count and percentage
   - Top 5 most-used templates
-  - Top 5 most-used tags
-  - Share counts (Twitter, Reddit, LinkedIn, Email)
+  - Share counts (Twitter, LinkedIn, Email)
-- Click "📥 Export Data" to download all your memes as JSON
 - Click "🎨 Browse Templates" to see all 20 available templates

-**🔥 Discover Your Trending**
-- Click the Chuckle icon
-- Go to the "🔥 Trending" tab
+**Why check your stats?**
-- See personalized insights:
+- See which templates work best for you
-  - **Your Top Templates (7 days)** - Which templates you're using most
-  - **Your Most Shared** - Templates you share the most
-  - **Your Rising Stars** - Templates you're using more lately
+- Track your most popular meme topics
-  - **Templates to Try** - Templates you haven't used yet
+- Discover templates you haven't tried yet
-- All data is local - it's YOUR trending, not global

-**⚡ Alt+M Quick Generate**
-- Highlight any text on any webpage
-- Press **Alt+M** (or **Option+M** on Mac)
-- Meme generates instantly
-- No need to right-click!

 ### Real-Life Examples

 **Example 1: Funny Reaction**
 - Highlight: "404 Error: Sleep Not Found"
-- Right-click → "Remix as a Meme"
+- Press Alt+M
 - Get: Perfect tired programmer meme
 - Share on Twitter → Go viral!
+- Time saved: 5 minutes of manual meme creation

 **Example 2: Study Humor**
 - Highlight: "Me pretending to understand the lecture"